secretstartups/handbook/content/handbook/company/culture/inclusion/privilege-for-sale.md

 1. You are able to feel safe in my interactions with police officers.
 1. You are confident that you are paid fairly regardless of your gender
 1. You are able to choose almost any career path that you would like and not have many or any limitations placed upon you
-1. You are able to go to a doctor and getting treatment that doesn’t conflict with your identity
+1. You are able to go to a doctor and getting treatment that doesn't conflict with your identity
 1. Your identity is recognized and taught in the education system
 1. Your intelligence is not questioned due to your accent or the way you speak
 1. You can walk down the street without fear of being sexually assaulted